Finding Mentorship in Ann Arbor

 Finding a mentor can be a game changer for anyone looking to grow, but finding the right one isn’t easy - especially for remote workers, entrepreneurs, and professionals navigating today’s virtual work environment.
 Ann Arbor is known for its vibrant entrepreneurial scene, and being home to the University of Michigan, there’s no shortage of smart minds.
 But finding a mentor requires opportunities to create connections with the right people.

 This is why Cahoots Coworking launched our Mentorship Circle: a bi-monthly event designed to curate conversations and help professionals learn from each other in a supportive environment.
+Each event features professionals from diverse backgrounds who share their career journeys and lessons learned, and offers an opportunity for attendees to ask questions and seek advice.

-The idea for our Mentorship Circle was inspired by Dunrie Greiling and Ayishwaria Menon, two members of our Community Committee who wanted to help people find mentorship opportunities.
+The idea for our Mentorship Circle was inspired by Dunrie Greiling and Ayishwariya Menon, two members of our Community Committee who wanted to help people find mentorship opportunities.
 Finding the right mentor is such a nuanced process, and can often feel forced or transactional.
 Because it requires such a personal connection, we wanted to create an environment where mentorship could develop organically and people could connect through storytelling and shared experiences.

 They started by hosting a lunch and learn with Cahoots founder Joe Malcoun where anyone could come and ask questions about his experiences, hoping to open up opportunities for professional support.
-Registrants submitted questions in advance, so Dunrie and Ayishwaria could categorize them and help shape the conversation around similar themes, but participants also chimed in throughout with questions or comments.
+Registrants submitted questions in advance, so Dunrie and Ayishwariya could categorize them and help shape the conversation around similar themes, but participants also chimed in throughout with questions or comments.

 The responses were overwhelmingly positive as people who connected at the event made requests for connections and set up their own coffee dates.
-It was clear folks were interested in more, so we decided to take what had worked from that event and blend it with some of the elements of our other programs:
+It was clear folks were interested in more, so we decided to make it a regular thing.
+Our February Mentorship Circle featured Workit Health co-founder and former CEO Lisa McLaughlin.
+Lisa shared her professional backstory and gave advice on how to lean into your differences as an individual and harness your superpowers.

 As the time for questions came to an end, Dunrie asked all the participants to share what types of support they are looking for, and what support they can offer to others.
 More than one person offered to help others by talking them out of signing up for classes or certifications they didn’t need, and others offered connections or resources that had helped them.